The Different Kinds of Male Models

 These models try to brand themselves—making sure they become a household name.
 That's why there are certain requirements to become an editorial model.

-Male editorial models are generally 6 foot to 6 foot 3 inches tall, wear a 40 to 42 jacket have and a 32-inch waist.
-Asian markets will represent male models from 5 foot 10 inches and up.
+Male editorial models are generally 72 to 75 inches tall, wear a 40 to 42 jacket have and a 32-inch waist.
+Asian markets will represent male models from 70 inches and up.

 There are always exceptions to these requirements and agencies like to look at the "complete package," so if you are a little outside of the required stats, don't give up.

 Commercial models can be any age, size, and height.
-Commercial models can do everything not normally associated with high-fashion such as product ads for houseware appliances, food products, the travel industry, tech devices and so on.
-Before his acting career launched, Tatum Channing modeled for the J. Crew catalogue.
+Commercial models do everything not normally associated with high-fashion such as product ads for houseware appliances, food products, the travel industry, tech devices and so on.
+Before his acting career launched, Tatum Channing modeled for the J. Crew catalog.

 Unlike editorial models, commercial models don't necessarily concentrate on becoming a worldwide name.
-The purpose of commercial modeling is being able to work for multiple clients through print ads, in magazines, on billboards, and in television ads.
+The purpose of commercial modeling is to work for multiple clients through print ads, magazines, billboards, and television ads.

 To start a career in commercial modeling, you'll need some polaroids or digital photos of you with little or no makeup, and you'll need an agency to represent you.
 Although most clients still prefer taller men, the requirements aren't nearly as rigid as the editorial side.
-Most men are about 5 foot 10 inches in commercial modeling.
+Most men are about 70 inches tall in commercial modeling.

 Male runway/catwalk models have done some type of editorial or commercial work.
-They are a minimum of 6 feet to 6 feet 3 inches tall, wear a 40 to 42 jacket and have a 32-inch waist.
+They are a minimum of 72 to 75 inches tall, wear a 40 to 42 jacket and have a 32-inch waist.

-Runway models must have precise measurements so they are able to fit the clothes designers will be shown to their clients.
+Runway models must have precise measurements so they are able to fit the clothes designers will be showing to their clients.